The Alpina Gstaad, EarthCheck Certified

 EarthCheck Founder and CEO, Stewart Moore said the United Nations Sustainable Development Goals (SDGs) offer powerful aspiration for improving social, environmental and economic sustainability.

-“The EarthCheck programs provide the travel and tourism industry with a framework to credibly measure, report, monitor and improve operational practices for a sustainable outcome,” Mr Stewart Moore said.
+“We have options for both small and large operators, providing the travel and tourism industry with a framework to credibly measure, report, monitor and improve operational practices for a sustainable outcome,” Mr Stewart Moore said.

 “We have always believed that you can’t manage what you don’t measure.
 Reporting gives our members the ability to monitor and evaluate their impact including local community interaction, natural habitat protection and operational savings through more efficient use of resources,” Mr Stewart Moore said.